JamesByers/Beginning-Python-workshop/5_Control_flows/Control_flows.md

 -->
 ## For Loops

-### The `for` loop makes looping easier, provided that we can provide for loop logic that will control when to stop looping
+### The `for` loop makes looping easier, provided that we can provide logic that will control when to stop thee `for` loop

 ----------------------------------